 History of the Land

-Powder House Pass Planned Community acquired these claims; their rich history still exists but their mining rights have ceased.
+Powder House Pass Planned Community acquired these claims.
 It is extremely rare to find contiguous land of this quality and quantity in the Black Hills.
 And this, along with its location in the recreational corridor of the Hills, made the development of a community a natural conclusion.
 Now is the time to stake your claim!

 Powder House Pass Namesake